Public Services Committee

 Annie Hudson: I am going to quote from Atul Gawande, a doctor who gave some of the Reith Lectures recently.
-He talked about how, in the context of our infallibility, we have a fear of looking.
+He talked about how, in the context of our infallibility, we ‘have a fear of looking’.
 Particularly in the safeguarding arena, it has been very difficult for people to be really honest and transparent about how the system has or has not protected children, partly because of the public and media censure, and all of that.
-The new architecture we have is creating a much better and healthier culture of looking deeply at when systems have failed children.
+The new architecture we have is creating a much better and healthier culture of looking deeply at situations when systems have failed children.
 We need to go with that, but we also need to be honest with ourselves about where we are making impact.
 It is all very well identifying learning.
 It is then about implementing that learning so it really makes a difference for children.

 The comments about innovation were really important.
-We need to be more innovative and get out some of the tried and tested, but not always very efficacious, ways of doing things.
-I am also nervous of spawning lots of interesting boutique service projects.
+We need to be more innovative and get away from some of the tried and tested, but not always very efficacious, ways of doing things.
+I am also nervous of spawning lots of interesting ‘boutique’ service projects.
 We need to be quite rigorous with really testing out the evidence about making a difference.
-The work of the What Works centres, the Early Intervention Foundation and the What Works Centre for Children’s Social Care is helping us be more disciplined, so that, when we do stuff, we are asking, “Does it make a difference to children?
+The work of the What Works centres, such as the Early Intervention Foundation and the What Works Centre for Children’s Social Care is helping us be more disciplined, so that, when we do stuff, we are asking, “Does it make a difference to children?
 It may be interesting.
 It may feel like it is ground-breaking, but it is really making a difference?”
 Focusing on making a difference to outcomes for children is crucial.